Graham: Proposing Military Targets Cartels in Mexico

-In response to four Americans kidnapped in Mexico on Friday and the steady flow of narcotics through the southern U.S. border, U.S. Sen. Lindsey Graham, R-S.C. said he plans to introduce legislation that would allow the president to use U.S. military forces in Mexico against drug cartels.
+In response to four Americans kidnapped in Mexico on Friday and the steady flow of narcotics through the southern U.S. border, Sen. Lindsey Graham, R-S.C., said he plans to introduce legislation that would allow the president to use U.S. military forces in Mexico against drug cartels.

 The four U.S. citizens crossed into the northern Mexico border city of Matamoros from Brownsville, Texas, on Friday in a white minivan.
 They came under fire shortly after crossing in what was reported to be a drug-related shootout.
 The FBI said all four Americans were taken hostage by heavily armed men and placed in the back of a pickup truck.